joseherazo04/Data-Wrangling/README.md

 First pieces of converting data into a tidy format.
 Web scrapping and operating with tables (joins, adding rows, ...)

 ### Section 3: String Processing
 How to process strings using regular expressions (regex).
+Extract data from html and pdf files.

 ### Section 4: Dates, Times, and Text Mining
 How to work with dates and times as file formats and how to mine text.